| | | [ Home ]

 rebuilding of Bosnia-Hercegovina requires, according to the official

 estimates of the government in Sarajevo, $15 billion.
+The economy of Bosnia-Hercegovina, even if it were

 capable of tomorrow returning to the prewar level,